ankitmishra2232/HASOC-2020-competition/README.md

 # Dataset
-training and development Data initially provided by the organisers. you can check the Data of all of the three languages.
+training and development Data initially provided by the organisers. you can check the Dataset of all of the three languages from here:-
-## HINDI
-Training:-
-Development:-
-## ENGLISH
-Training:-
-Development:-
-## GERMAN
-Training:-
-Development:-